What the Mind Is For

 This site is a workshop.
 A place where a writer and a smith build things together and share what they learn — about AI, about code, about building something real with a midnight workbench and no CS degree.

 No paywalls.
-No premium tiers.
 Just honest work, shared openly.

 If what we build is useful to you, we’re glad.
 If you want to help keep the servers running, there’s a button for that.
 If you just want to read — pull up a chair.
 The forge is warm.